shahjen/shahjen.github.io/content/education/ut.md

 draft: False
 weight: 101
 disableAnchoredHeadings: true
-summary : "2023-2025 [Expected]"
+summary : "2023-2025"
 ---

 I am currently working towards a Master of Science in [Computational Science, Engineering and Mathematics](https://oden.utexas.edu/academics/masters-program/) at the [Oden Institute of Technology](https://oden.utexas.edu) in the [University of Texas at Austin](https://www.utexas.edu).

-Courses that I have completed or in progress:
+Courses that I have completed:

 - CSE 383C - [Numerical Analysis: Linear Algebra](https://oden.utexas.edu/academics/courses/numerical-analysis-linear-algebra/) (Grade: A)
 - CSE 380  - [Tools and Techniques of Computational Science](https://oden.utexas.edu/academics/courses/tools-techniques-of-computational-science) (Grade: A)